 The area is mostly untouched and is known for its great fishing and having the most natural springs in the country.
 But there are some really neat places to see and things to do.
 During the winter, hundreds of manatees will make their way to the area to enjoy the warm waters for a few months until they migrate back south again.
 The picture below was taken in June at the Homosassa Park where some manatees will stay all year round.
 Click HERE where you can see what the manatees are doing in the Manatee Cam.

 I love the manatees, but hubby and I were wanting to take the back roads of Florida and see areas not often seen.
-We only have to drive about 2 hours and end up at the Gulf of Mexico.
-Beautiful marshes are seen every where.
+We only have to drive about 2 hours and end up in the Gulf of Mexico.
+Beautiful marshes are seen everywhere.

 Remnants of hurricanes past as you ease closer to the Gulf

 We rode through a small town called Crystal River and Yankeetown, a fishing town that just dripped of charm.
 Very quaint and streets lined with old live oak trees and situated on the Withlacoochee River.
 There were small cottages to rent dotted all over the area and don’t you just love the colors they used.
 Reminds me so much of old Florida